Bryant Myers

-Bryan Robert Rohena Pérez (born April 5, 1998), known professionally as Bryant Myers, is a Puerto Rican Latin trap and reggaeton rapper and songwriter.
+Bryan Robert Rohena Pérez (born April 5, 1998), known professionally as Bryant Myers, is a Puerto Rican rapper, singer and songwriter.
 Rohena was born in Loma Alta, Puerto Rico.
 He began sampling and making his own songs in 2013 and launched them on social media via his SoundCloud, Instagram and YouTube accounts.
 He is best known for his single "Esclava", which gained him popularity in his hometown.

 His breakthrough came in 2016 with "Cuatro Babys", a song with Colombian rapper Maluma which featured Noriel and Juhn.
 The song became a commercial success, being certified 4× Platinum by the RIAA and peaking at number 15 on the Billboard Hot Latin Songs chart.

 Early life

-Bryant Myers was born in Puerto Rico in a neighborhood called Loma Alta.
-He grew up in what he describes as a hazardous environment (in the alleys and streets).
+Bryant Myers was born and grew up in a neighborhood called Loma Alta from Carolina, Puerto Rico, in what he describes as a hazardous environment (the alleys and streets).
 "Sometimes we did not have breakfast or lunch, my mom could not buy me some sneakers, that made me want to make a lot of money to have my family well, and that my mother and my brother did not miss anything", relates Bryant on an interview with Infobae.
 Bryant started writing songs in his home while he studied.
 He later left his studies in order to pursue his music career.

 Career

 Bryant Myers' first hit "Esclava" put him on the radar with some well known reggaeton and urban artists, which allowed him to participate in a series of collaborations with charting artists.
 He followed it with "Esclava" (remix), featuring Anonimus (his cousin Luis Beauchamp), Anuel AA and Almighty.
 The latter track garnered over a million views on YouTube in less than three months.
-"Esclava" currently has 103 million views (as of June 6, 2018).
+"Esclava" currently has 428 million views (as of May 16, 2024).
 Follow-up singles "Tu Me Enamoraste" and its remix with Lary Over and Brytiago, as well as "De Camino a Marte", performed just as well.
 He has continued to issue digital and video singles at a rate of at least one a month.
 In June 2016, he released "Vente Encima", featuring Anonimus, Noriel and Riko "El Bendecido", and guested on DJ Nelson's "Volverte a Ver" and Noriel's "La Llamada" (remix).
 In July 2016, he was a featured guest on Farruko's remix of his hit single "Ella y Yo" along with Almighty and Anuel AA, and "Esclava" was re-released as a digital download.
 His debut studio album, La Oscuridad, was released on July 27, 2018.